 The type variety can be seen to advantage at the Mount Eddy Research Natural Area in the Shasta-Trinity National Forest at 41.333°N, 122.500°W (Google Map).
 The stand is approached via Forest Road 17 and the Pacific Crest Trail to Deadfall Lakes.
 The area has about 97 ha of foxtail pine forest at elevations of about 2377-2438 m.
 It is almost a pure stand, with occasional individuals of Pinus albicaulis and Pinus monticola, but the trail approaching the site passes through a forest dominated by Abies concolor and Pinus monticola (Keeler-Wolf 1990).

 Subspecies austrina can be viewed relatively easily by visiting the Last Chance Meadow Research Natural Area in the Inyo National Forest.
 The site is at 36° 27' N, 118° 09' W (Google Map), and is approached via a paved road southwest of Lone Pine, California.
 Some trees in this large and impressive stand have attained ages of 1,000 to 1,500 years.
 It is found in pure stands, and in mixed stands, sometimes with limber pine (Pinus flexilis) and sometimes with lodgepole pine (Pinus contorta subsp. murrayana) (Keeler-Wolf 1990).
 The largest trees in the subspecies can be seen after a hike of about 4 km, to the Timber Gap area in Sequoia National Park.
 Access is from Mineral King, about two hours' drive east of Visalia; Google Map.
 Another fine stand, growing on granitic soils, can be found on Alta Peak, reached from a 12-km trail starting at the Wolverton trailhead near Giant Forest in Sequoia National Park.
 This trail climbs over 1,000 meters and makes for a beautiful but rather stiff day hike.
 Arno and Hammerly (1984) provide a good account of the Alta Peak stand.
+I also have a report (Jack Huntamer, 2013.09.01) of a very large (unmeasured) tree in a fine, extensive stand at 3,220 m elevation just E of Kaweah Gap in Sequoia National Park; if someone were to find and measure this tree, they might find a new record.

 "In the days when there were few roads of any sort in California, one region was as inaccessible as another, and botanical explorers, though few in number a century ago, expected nothing but hardships in the West, wherever they went.
 So that John Jeffrey, the Scottish explorer and first discoverer of this species, made his way to the stands of this tree on Scott Mountains, as early as 1852.
 Jeffrey was always a lonely man, collecting far out ahead of civilization, claiming few friends.
 Thus he was not quickly missed when he disappeared forever, having set out from San Diego to cross the Colorado Desert in search of new plants.
 He was either killed by Indians or died of thirst.
 No trace of his end has ever been found" (Peattie 1950).
 A pretty story, but it is equally plausible that Jeffrey was murdered in San Francisco during the heyday of the gold rush; his story, as best it is now known, is told by Lang (2006).
 The tree was named for a patron of Jeffrey's, John Balfour (Lanner 2007).